-Databases are search engines for finding academic research materials such as peer-reviewed journal articles, conference papers, and other sources.
-Use the options below to find a database.
+Databases contain academic research materials such as peer-reviewed journal articles, conference papers, and other sources.
+Search for a specific database above or browse below.

 Browse by Title